OpenCTI-Platform/opencti/docs/docs/reference/streaming.md

 ### Update

 This event type publish the complete STIX data information along with patches information.
+Thanks to the patches, it's possible to rebuild the previous version and easily understand what happens in the update.

-Thanks to the patches, its possible to rebuild the previous version and easily understand that happens in the update. patch and reverse_patch follow the official jsonpatch specification.
-You can find more information at [https://jsonpatch.com/](https://jsonpatch.com/)
+Patch and reverse_patch follow the official jsonpatch specification.
+You can find more information on the [jsonpatch page](https://jsonpatch.com/)

 ```json
 {